 My PhD research was funded by UK's EPSRC, by a CHESS Scholarship, and by a Computer Laboratory Departamental Scholarship.

-I am a member of Wolfson College.
+I am an alumni of Wolfson College.

 ResearchMy research interests span the following topics:

 - Data provenance, which is the topic of my PhD